Mobile Media Program

 Mobile media projects are particularly rich when students will be:

-- sharing media immediately (shoot, publish and share)
+- sharing work immediately (create, publish and share)

-- working where small, unobtrusive devices are preferred
+- working where small, low-profile devices are useful

-Mobile devices (iPads or iPhones) are not the best option when:
+Mobile devices are not the best option when:

-- projects are complex and require extensive editing*
+- projects are complex and require high-profile software tools*

-* in many cases, a rough cut is sufficient for the learning objectives of the project
+* in many cases, a rougher deliverable or mock up is sufficient for the learning objectives of the project

 To ensure you have a successful experience, Media Commons recommends: